RivaD2/personal/Udemy-data-structures/data-structures-notes.md

 **HOW can we determine which one is BEST?**

 - Both ways work as far as approaches, and both accomplish the task
-- Big O allows us to compare code and its performance in relation to other partsof code
+- Big O allows us to compare code and its performance in relation to other parts of code

   Ex: Write a function that accepts a string and returns a reversed copy?
       - There are many approaches to solve this